microsoft/aroworkshop/_entries/03-07 networking.md

 ![UI Scale](/media/managedlab/22-shifty-colorspods.png)

- **Step 8:** Now we will scale the pods down using the commandline.
-Execute the following command from the Cli:
+ **Step 8:** Now we will scale the pods down using the command line.
+Execute the following command from the CLI:

  `oc scale deployment shifty-microservice --replicas=2`

- **Step 9:** Confirm that there are indeed 2 pods now via the CLI (`oc get pods`) or the web UI.
+ **Step 9:** Confirm that there are indeed 2 pods, via the CLI (`oc get pods`) or the web UI.

  **Step 10:** See this visually by visiting the Shifty App and seeing how many boxes you now see.
 It should be two.

  **Step 11:** Lastly let's use the web UI to scale back down to one pod.
-In the project you created for this app (ie "shifty") in the left menu click *Overview > expand "shifty-microservice"*.
+In the project you created for this app (ie: "shifty") in the left menu click *Overview > expand "shifty-microservice"*.
 On the right you will see a blue circle with the number 2 in the middle.
 Click on the down arrow to the right of that to scale the number of pods down to 1.

  ![UI Scale](/media/managedlab/21-shifty-uiscale.png)